jeff-makes/trih-browser/docs/PRD-UI-DetailViews.md

   - `CollapsibleText` — summary expander using `useState` + CSS clamp.
   - `RelatedRow` — horizontal scroll list or responsive grid.
   - `FindAndListen` — CTA block generating platform search URLs.
-- Consider a `LayoutDetail` wrapper that injects consistent spacing, breadcrumbs, and “Back to timeline” link.
+- Consider a `LayoutDetail` wrapper that injects consistent spacing and the persistent “Back to timeline” link (breadcrumbs intentionally removed).

 Performance: indexes can be generated once at module scope since artefacts are static; avoid reprocessing on each request.
 If bundle size grows, gate heavy computation behind `process.env.NEXT_RUNTIME !== "edge"` or precompute JSON at publish time.